samdobson28/viro-AR/README.md

 ```bash
 npm start
 ```
+Keep this dev server running before launching the app in XCode.

 ## Step 3: Start your Application

 > **Warning**: Due to limitations of the Apple Simulator and the Android Emulator, you must run your project on a physical device.
+> **NOTE**: This requires an Apple Developer Account.
+You need to add your signing certificate / Apple ID to signing and capabilities in XCode.

 Let Metro Bundler run in its _own_ terminal.
 Open a _new_ terminal from the _root_ of your React Native project.
 Run the following command to start your _Android_ or _iOS_ app: